Search by Keyword

 Apparently before this songwriting session, Paul had the idea for a second character for the song – a priest.
 “I had Father McCartney as the priest,” he explains, “just because I knew that was right for the syllables, but I knew I didn’t want it even though John liked it so we opened the telephone book, went to McCartney and looked what followed it, and shortly after, it was McKenzie.
 I thought, Oh, that’s good...John wanted it to stay McCartney, but I said, ‘No, it’s my dad!
 Father McCartney.’
 He said, ‘It’s good, it works fine.’
 I agreed it worked, but I didn’t want to sing that, it was too loaded, it asked too many questions.
 I wanted it to be anonymous.
 John helped me on a few words but I’d put it down 80-20 to me, something like that.”

 Pete Shotton adds a little more detail to the McCartney / McKenzie discovery.
 “Then Paul got to the verse about the cleric, whose name he had down as Father McCartney.
 Ringo came up with the line about ‘Father McCartney darning his socks in the night,’ which everybody liked.
 ‘Hang on a minute, Paul,’ I said.
 ‘People are going to think that’s your poor old dad, left all alone in Liverpool to darn his own socks’…He laughs, ‘I never thought of that.
 We’d better change the name.
 What shall we call him then?’
 I then noticed a telephone directory lying around, and said, ‘Give us that phone book.
 I’ll have a look through the Macs.’
 One name that particularly amused us was McVicar, but it didn’t quite seem to flow with the line when Paul sang it.
-So I asked him to try Father McKenzie out for size, and everyone appeared to like the lilt of it.”
+So I asked him to try Father McKenzie out for size, and everyone appeared to like the lilt of it."
+Interestingly, Beatles historian and author Robert Rodriguez, upon studying the original scribbled lyric sheet, identifies George Harrison as the writer of the song's key lyric "ah, look at all the lonely people.”

 But could there have been an actual Father McKenzie?
 “It wasn’t written about anyone,” Paul insists.
 “A man appeared, who died a few years ago, who said, ‘I’m Father McKenzie.’
 Anyone who was called Father McKenzie and had any slim contact with The Beatles quite naturally would think, ‘Well, I spoke to Paul and he might easily have written that about me,’ or he may have spoken to John and thought John thought it up.”